top of page

 Training Opportunities:

 Support for the professional development of the fellow will be provided.
 Supervision towards licensure is available.
-There will be ample opportunities to receive training in designing and conducting research on suicide and nonsuicidal self-injury in youth.
+There will be ample opportunities to receive training in designing and conducting research on suicide and nonsuicidal self-injury in youth, and on depression, substance use, and anxiety in adults, as well as conducting clinical trials.
 Training will be provided in suicide risk assessment and management.
 There will be opportunities to conduct independent research, submit presentations to national conferences, and prepare manuscripts for publication.
 There may also be opportunities for training in grant-writing.

 Qualifications: